massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Review

-In this exercise, you created a .NET Core console application to display a machine’s current IP address.
+In this exercise, you created a .NET console application to display a machine’s current IP address.
 You then added the **Dockerfile** file to the application so that it could be converted into a Docker container image.
 Finally, you deployed the container image to Container Registry.

 ### Exercise 3: Deploy an Azure container instance